-The Autism Center at Johns Hopkins All Children’s Hospital provides comprehensive assessment, diagnostic and treatment services for infants and children with autism spectrum disorders.
+The autism program at Johns Hopkins All Children’s provides comprehensive assessment and diagnostic services for children and adolescents with known or suspected autism spectrum disorder.

-In addition to expert pediatric medical and surgical care, Johns Hopkins All Children’s Hospital has nationally recognized programs in pediatric speech, occupational and physical therapy to help children reach developmental milestones.
-Parents and pediatricians know that Johns Hopkins All Children’s Hospital is a leader in the diagnosis and treatment of children with developmental disabilities.
+In addition to comprehensive pediatric care, Johns Hopkins All Children’s Hospital has nationally recognized programs in pediatric speech, occupational and physical therapy to help children reach developmental milestones.

 What is Autism Spectrum Disorder?